Why Instruct Us?

 - Preparation for a Final Hearing, including instructing your Barrister

-The stages set out above are an indication and if some of stages above are not required, the fee will be reduced.
+The stages set out above are an indication and if some of stages above are not required, the fee will be lower.

 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
-This can also be arranged on your individual needs.
+This can also be arranged based upon your individual needs.

 How Long Will My Matter Take?

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take approximately 1- 12 weeks.
 If your claim proceeds to a Final Hearing, your case is likely to take approximately 6- 30 weeks.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.